Famed national park evacuated in Canada as fires threaten the area - KESQ

 By Mary Gilbert, CNN Meteorologist

-Evacuation orders were issued around 10 p.m. for “everyone” in Jasper – home to around 4,000 residents – and Jasper National Park, according to the province’s emergency alert system.
-Just an hour later, an updated alert urged the evacuation to be completed within five hours.
+Evacuation orders were issued around 10 p.m. for “everyone” in Jasper and Jasper National Park, according to the province’s emergency alert system.
+On Tuesday evening, the park said on Facebook the evacuation of the town was complete.

+“If you have not yet evacuated town you must leave now,” the park said on Wednesday.
+“This is for your own safety and to allow these critical operations to protect the town of Jasper to continue unimpeded.”

-Multiple fires are burning in Jasper National Park, which is closed Tuesday.
+At least two fires are burning in Jasper National Park, which was closed Tuesday.
 Jasper National Park is one of Canada’s most popular parks and drew in nearly 2.5 million visitors last year, according to Parks Canada.

-Details on the exact location, extent and containment level of the fires threatening the Jasper area were still unavailable as of Tuesday morning.

-“This is an evolving situation,” the park said on social media early Tuesday morning.
-“Parks Canada fire personnel will continue assessing the wildfires at sunrise.”
+The city has a population of around 4,100 and there were an estimated 10,000 people, including seasonal workers, in Jasper and 15,000 park visitors when the evacuation was ordered, Stephen Lacroix with the Alberta Emergency Management Agency told The Associated Press.
+Police officers were going to each residence to enforce the order to leave, Lacroix said.

 The early stages of the evacuation were complicated by the location of the fires, which forced most of the traffic west toward British Columbia on the region’s Highway 16.
 By the earliest hours of Tuesday morning, some traffic was allowed to travel east.